Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Additional Experimental Setup

 \subsection{Evaluation Details}

-\textbf{Generative Perplexity:} We use the implementation from the \texttt{transformers} library to compute the perplexity of generated samples under a frozen GPT-2 Large model.
+\textbf{Generative perplexity:} We use the implementation from Hugging Face's \texttt{transformers} library to compute the perplexity of generated samples under a frozen GPT-2 Large model.
 Text is processed identically to the training data.

 \textbf{Entropy:} To assess sample diversity, we generated 40 samples for each configuration.
 Each sample has a fixed length of 1024 tokens.
 We then computed the average token-level entropy across all generated samples.